Ming0818/LSTMSR/README.md

 # LSTMSR

-Speaker Recognition with low-level Long Short-Term Memory for assignment
+Speaker Recognition with low level Long Short-Term Memory and Spectrogram for Bachelor's Thesis

 Trains a manually-coded LSTM model to identify human voice using [TIMIT corpus](https://github.com/philipperemy/timit) as dataset and optimizes accuracy by tweaking learning rate and number of units